Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Brad: And I mean, you’re also interviewing your prospective employer, in essence, right?
 You’re feeling them out.
 If they balk and they say, in essence, there’s no upward mobility.
 I mean, there might be an employer who says, “No, this is the job.
 This is what we need you for.”
 You’re learning information, right?

 What you’ve been talking about this entire episode is gathering information, whether it’s on salary, or about the company, or whatever it may be.
 I love that.
 Just get the information just by using a certain phrase, in the next 12 months, in the next two years, who knows?
 Whatever it may be.
 I think that’s brilliant.
 I really do.

-Jessica: You really do learn a lot from their very first reaction.
+Financial Mechanic: You really do learn a lot from their very first reaction.
 They might say something like, “Oh, yeah, no problem.
 That’s easy.”
 And you’re like, uh-oh, you might have undersold yourself a little bit, but you have that information now.

 And that’s one thing that goes back to, if you can wait.
 Or some people ask me, is it possible if they say, “Oh, okay.
 Fine.”
 Can you go back and try to actually say, “Oh, actually, I’d really like more,” Because you can tell that they just accepted it without any qualms.
 It’s harder to do that and it depends where you are in the process.
 But it is important to remember that step about you can negotiate other things other than starting salary.

 So, if you set your starting salary kind of low, you might want to push harder for stock units if they were kind of too accepting.
 And then they might say, “That’s more than what we budgeted for.
 I don’t know.
 We’ll see what we can do.”
 That’s more about what you want to hear because you’re still negotiating.